-The homeowners contacted Marissa Shipe with Bath Plus Kitchen to help them achieve the task of remodeling their 1930s kitchen, located in NW Washington, DC.
+The homeowners contacted Marissa Shipe with Bath Plus Kitchen, Virginia to help them achieve the task of remodeling their 1930s kitchen, located in NW Washington, DC.

 The initial design process was a breeze because the homeowners were very decisive and knew exactly what they wanted.
 (Plus, they had a very important due date in mind and that was to be completed with the remodel before their baby boy made his debut.)